Waddle-hub/AFP_Team2/Documents/SystemDesign.md

 make the team work together with a strategy

 ## Purpose and Goals
-This application should be made because nowadays so many salesmen use their cashier machine, which is a kind of traditional way to deal with customers as it also takes time and needs effort, so this application will make it easier and effortless.
+This application should be made because nowadays so many salesmen use calculators, which is a kind of a traditional way to deal with customers, as it also takes time and needs effort, so for that we need this application that will make it easier and with less effort.